cpiprint/Peersuite/README.md

 Usage: You can use https://peersuite.space online, download a docker image and run peersuite yourself, run it as a PWA on desktop or mobile, build your own docker image, or grab an executable from [releases](https://github.com/openconstruct/Peersuite/releases).

-If you would like to report a bug or encounter any issues using Peersuite, please use github issues, or post on the forum at https://forum.peersuite.space/.
+If you would like to report a bug or encounter any issues using Peersuite, please use github issues.
+Also great for feature requests!

 ## Docker